2025 International Championship: Round four (last 16)

 The defending champion Ding Junhui (pictured in 2014) lost to Shaun Murphy.

-The world number one Trump led the world number 22 Wu 4–0 at the mid-session interval.
-However, Wu then won six consecutive frames, making breaks of 62, 109, 88, 92, 86, and 80, as he secured a 6–4 victory and reached his seventh ranking quarter-final.
+Facing Wu, the world number one Trump won the first four frames.
+Wu then won six consecutive frames, making breaks of 62, 109, 88, 92, 86, and 80 as he secured a 6–4, reaching his seventh ranking quarter-final.
 Trump scored only 18 points in the last six frames of the match.
 "I attacked really well today," Wu said afterwards.
-"I barely made any mistakes and once I was given opportunities I just took them.
-He certainly put me under a lot of pressure."
-Facing Lisowski, Hawkins made breaks including 123, 91, and 132 as he took a 4–0 lead.
+"I barely made any mistakes and once I was given opportunities I just took them."
+Playing Lisowski, Hawkins made breaks including 123, 91, and 132 as he also won the first four frames.
 After the mid-session interval, Lisowski produced three consecutive centuries of 141, 100, and 103 and went on to tie the scores at 4–4.
 However, Hawkins won the last two frames of the match for a 6–4 victory.

 Zhao made five half-centuries in his 6–1 win over Si, reaching his first ranking quarter-final since winning the World Championship six months earlier.
 Selby made two centuries of 134 and 115 as he beat Anthony McGill by the same score.
 Murphy made breaks of 104 and 81 as he took a 3–0 lead over the defending champion Ding and added further breaks of 114, 86, and 67 as he secured a 6–2 victory.
 "The crowd were fantastic," Murphy said afterwards.
 "They were very respectful and cheered my good shots as well as Ding's good shots."
 Higgins came from 4–5 down to defeat Donaldson in a deciding frame, while Maguire advanced with a 6–4 win over Jiang.
 Surety made breaks of 64, 67, and 70 as he won the first three frames against Neil Robertson.
 Although Robertson took frame four with a century of 137, Surety extended his lead to 5–1 with breaks of 81 and 80.
 Robertson won the next two frames, but Surety made a 78 break in the ninth frame to win 6–3 and reach the second ranking quarter-final of his career.